 - Buy or make some oil-free baked tortilla chips.
-Here is a recipe from sweetsimplevegan.com that shows you how to make them at home.
+Here is a tortilla chip recipe from Sweet Simple Vegan that shows you how to make them at home.

 Feel free to adjust the sodium in the BBQ sauce and the dressing to suit your needs.